chef/automate/components/automate-chef-io/content/docs/configuration.md

 # run_time_limit = 0.5
 ```

-#### Configure maximum number of inflight data collector requests
+#### Configure Inflight Data Collector Request Maximum

-You can now specify the maximum number of inflight data collector requests.
+You can specify the maximum number of inflight data collector requests.
 The default value is sixty times the number of the machine's available CPUs.

 ```toml
     [gateway.v1.sys.data_collector.limiter]